Appearance

 meta holds theme-level identity.
 Future categories get their own siblings (type/meta, layout/meta, …); the category-agnostic meta collection stays dedicated to theme-level identity.

-Legacy tester files pushed by older builds carried a {sanitized_theme_name}/color/... prefix.
-On the next push those collections are silently renamed to the flat layout — variable ids and node bindings survive the rename, so the migration is transparent.
+Collections carrying a {sanitized_theme_name}/color/... prefix are silently renamed to the flat layout on the next push — variable ids and node bindings survive the rename, so the migration is transparent.

 Variable path structure

-Within each collection, variables follow this path.
-The two-axis state model (Conditions × Interactions) drives the segments:
+Within each collection, variables follow a path built from the two-axis state model (Conditions × Interactions) plus the entity's level / nesting context.
+The exact shape differs by entity type.

 text

-interactive: trueAND the entity has interactions assigned (e.g.idle,hover,press).
-For static conditions likeDisabledthe engine collapses to one row per (contrast, color) — no interaction segment. - c-{N} -- contrast level index (c-0, c-1, c-2, …)
+interactive: trueAND the entity has at least one enabled interaction assigned (e.g.hover,focus,press).
+The unfactored baseline row (no interaction multipliers) omits this segment.idleis not an interaction — it's the implicit no-interaction baseline;disabledlives on the Conditions axis.
+For static conditions likeDisabledthe engine collapses to one row per (contrast, color) — no interaction segment. - c-{N} -- contrast level index (c-0, c-1, c-2, …).
+Present on content; containers use a level-index segment (

 text